-- 1. The Superintendent of Parks & Planning will work with the Oak Park Climate Action Plan Ad Hoc Group to assist with them in the planning and implementation of Oak Park's Climate Action Plan to get to Carbon Neutrality. - 2.
+- 1. Develop and implement a comprehensive communication plan to engage with the public on issues of sustainability and strategies to inform the public about sustainability initiatives.
+The communication plan may include website development, local newspaper, magazine articles, social media, and/or special events. - 2.
 Collaborate with other local agencies, organizations, and volunteer groups on events or educational opportunities to promote environmental awareness and encourage healthy lifestyles. - 3.
 Include sustainability-related information in customer packets (e.g. regarding recycling etc.) for facility rentals by the public. - 4.
 Develop 'EcoEvent' standards for events held by the public, private groups, and Park District events to encourage thoughtful planning and implementation of events that promotes environmental awareness and reduces environmental impact. - 5.
 Offer more educational classes available to the public on sustainability and nature.

-The Park District operates two nature centers (Austin Gardens Environmental Education Center and Oak Park Conservatory).
-Each of these facilities provides quality hands-on
+The Park District operates two nature centers (Austin Gardens Environmental Education)

+Center and Oak Park Conservatory).
+Each of these facilities provides quality hands-on educational opportunities for the public of all ages to connect visitors with the natural and cultural resources found locally.

-- educational opportunities for the public of all ages to connect visitors with the natural and cultural resources found locally. - The PDOP works with partners to host Green Events such as the Frank Lloyd Wright Race, Concerts in the Park and Festival Theatre. - Add Park District programs such as prairie gardening, creating a rain garden, attracting butterflies to your yard, bird sheltering, etc. - Develop a brochure that specifically promotes the PDOP's natural areas and distribute within the parks, schools, libraries, village hall. - The public are encouraged to participate in volunteer activities and events that provide engagement with environmental issues and nature.
-The TreeKeeper program educates volunteers on the identification and management of trees. - The PDOP website has a link to the GIS tree database that has the location and information on all of the trees in the park system which is available to the public. - ❖ The PDOP has engaged in local schools to tag the trees in the parks for more educational opportunities and to educate the park users on types of trees. - There is a memorial tree program available that residents can purchase which will add to the tree inventory.
+- The PDOP works with partners to host Green Events such as the Frank Lloyd Wright Race, Concerts in the Park and Festival Theatre. - Add Park District programs such as prairie gardening, creating a rain garden, attracting butterflies to your yard, bird sheltering, etc. - Develop a brochure that specifically promotes the PDOP's natural areas and distribute within the parks, schools, libraries, village hall. - The public are encouraged to participate in volunteer activities and events that provide engagement with environmental issues and nature.
+The TreeKeeper program educates volunteers on the identification and management of trees. - The PDOP website has a link to the GIS tree database that has the location and information on all of the trees in the park system which is available to the public. - The PDOP has engaged in local schools to tag the trees in the parks for more educational opportunities and to educate the park users on types of trees. - There is a memorial tree program available that residents can purchase which will add to the tree inventory.
 A new tree can be planted for their memorial and placed by Park District staff.

 - Number and type of education, training, and engagement opportunities made available to the public about sustainability-related topics (by fiscal year).
-Information should be collected on the: - topic (brief description) and format (e.g. presentation, written material, workshop), - date of event or distribution, - target audience, and number of staff participants. - Number of participants engaged in various volunteer opportunities related to environmental issues and nature. - ❖ Documentation of the number of residents volunteering through the TreeKeepers on Park District trees. - Number of participating urban businesses and trees planted in target urban areas in the Shades of Green program. - The number of trees purchased for planting through the memorial tree program.
+Information should be collected on the: - topic (brief description) and format (e.g. presentation, written material, workshop), - date of event or distribution, - target audience, and number of staff participants. - Number of participants engaged in various volunteer opportunities related to environmental issues and nature. - Documentation of the number of residents volunteering through the TreeKeepers on Park District trees. - Number of participating urban businesses and trees planted in target urban areas in the Shades of Green program. - The number of trees purchased for planting through the memorial tree program.